adobe/aepsdk-edgeidentity-android/Documentation/AEPEdgeIdentity.md

 [<img src="./assets/new_adid_setting_optout.png" alt="New ad ID settings page - opt-out state" width="350"/>](./assets/new_adid_setting_optout.png)

-- note: users can see their ad ID value in the settings page for Ads.
+- Note: There is no permission prompt shown to the user on first launch; the user can control the ad tracking preferences and see their ad ID value in the device settings in the Ads view.
-- note: unlike iOS, the permission is more passive, where the user has to seek out the option to turn off tracking, and no permissions prompt is shown on first launch, etc.

 Based on Android emulator testing:
 - changes in opt-in/out status or ad ID value does not terminate the app; in iOS changing opt-in/out status terminates the affected app